Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Detailed Chapter Notes - Physical Features of India

 The Northern Plains do not have a completely flat landscape; they show various relief features.
 Based on these features, the plains can be categorised into four distinct regions according to river deposits and landforms:

 • Bhabar Belt: A narrow strip where rivers deposit pebbles, located at the foothills of the Himalayas.
-Here, all streams vanish.
+Here, streams formed during the rainy season quickly disappear into the sand, as they do not have sufficient volume to reach the sea.

 • Terai Region: To the south of the Bhabar is the Terai, a wet and marshy area that was once a dense forest teeming with wildlife.
 It has largely been cleared for farming, and Dudhwa National Park is found here.